DiRAC-Training/FM005-Code-scaling/_episodes/01-running-example-code-on-cluster.md

 >
 > > ## Solution
 > >
 > > Edit the submission script and reduce the `--ntasks` parameter to `8`, for example.
-Resubmit using `sbatch`, and you should see something like the following in the output file:
+Resubmit using `sbatch` and you should see something like the following in the output file:
 > >
 > > ~~~
 > > Running on nodes: m7275